 Negligence during pregnancy can include a failure to diagnose a medical condition affecting a mother or fetus, failure to order appropriate tests or screenings or a failure to properly manage high-risk births.
 In addition, doctors may also fail to properly estimate the size of a fetus or explain genetic testing options to patients.
 Negligence during pregnancy can lead to the following serious medical conditions:

 - Placental abruption

 - Excessively long labor

 - Hemorrhage of the mother during pregnancy

-The Deratany Firm has a strong track record protecting the rights of injury victims looking to file a claim against hospitals and other health care providers for injuries sustained during pregnancy.
+Deratany & Kosner has a strong track record protecting the rights of injury victims looking to file a claim against hospitals and other health care providers for injuries sustained during pregnancy.
 We know the right evidence to look for.
 We can negotiate with insurance companies and lawyers hired by hospitals to keep your compensation to a minimum.
 That way, you can focus on what matters most: your family and your loved one’s future.

 During the course of labor and delivery, complications can occur which result in various health problems for a newborn.
 Collectively, these problems are referred to as birth trauma or birth injuries.
 Birth injuries are generally caused by operative deliveries, whether vaginal or abdominal, and are affected by circumstances such as:

 - Oxygen deprivation, which can occur when the umbilical cord is compressed or twisted in the birth processor when the unborn fetus chokes on its own meconium (fecal material comprising the first feces of the newborn, which can be released either just prior or just after birth).